-1 Introduction 1
+i introduction •

 What is planning and the local plan?
 1

 Why have we prepared a new plan?
 1

 What is the National Planning Policy Framework and why is it

 important?
 2

 What is neighbourhood planning?
 3

 What is environmental assessment?
 3

+2 A picture of Stavanage 4

 2 A picture of Stevenage 4

-History 4
+History Chaverage to devi 4

 Stevenage today 5

 Main challenges 6

 Drivers of change 8

 3 Strategic context 10

 Strategic context 10

 Strategic planning 13

 What does this mean for Stevenage?
 13

 Other relevant plans and programmes 17

-4 Vision and objectives 20
+4 Vision and objectives 19

-A vision for the future 20
+A vision for the future 19

 Part II: Strategic Policies

+E Stratagia Daliaiaa 25

-5 Strategic Policies 26
+5 Strategic Policies 25

-Sustainable Development 26
+Sustainable development 25

-A Strong, Competitive Economy 29
+A strong, competitive economy 28

-A Vital Town Centre 33
+A vital Town Centre 32

-Infrastructure and transport 36
+Infrastructure and transport 35

+High quality homes 41